Audrey J. Golden

 - Women in the Global South

 - World Drama and Political Performance

 - The Art of Film

 Audrey J. Golden's first book project, Novel Repair: Restorative Justice, Global Literature, and International Law, demonstrates how the global Anglophone novel imagines new models of repair for historical, procedural, and spatial exclusions of international law in the non-western world.
 Her research serves as both an alternative history of, as well as an addendum to, the international criminal tribunal system that starts at Nuremberg.
 The project begins instead with the India-Pakistan Partition of 1947 in Bapsi Sidhwa's novel Cracking India, and demonstrate how imaginative narratives from the Biafran War in Nigeria (1967-1970), the Khmer Rouge genocide in Cambodia (1975-1979), and the system of apartheid in South Africa (1948-1991) develop enhanced tribunal structures in which perpetrators take punishment and victims find remedies.
 This book ultimately argues for a literary model of human recovery in which reparative reading practices reshape the punitive language of the law and reclaim postcolonial histories of resistance.

-In addition to her first book manuscript, Professor Golden has articles and book chapters published or forthcoming in The Cambridge Companion to Human Rights and Literature; The Routledge Companion to Literature and Human Rights; Law, Culture and the Humanities; Commonwealth Essays and Studies; Antipodes: A Global Journal of Australian/New Zealand Literature; and The Wake Forest Law Review.
+In addition to her first book manuscript, Professor Golden has articles and book chapters published or forthcoming in The Cambridge Companion to Human Rights and Literature; The Routledge Companion to Literature and Human Rights; College Literature; Law, Culture and the Humanities; Commonwealth Essays and Studies; Antipodes: A Global Journal of Australian/New Zealand Literature; and The Wake Forest Law Review.